- What's On?

 There are very few sources of funding for international students and a big demand.
 Information about the schemes offered by Hallam University and links to other potential sources of funding can be found here

 Currently you can work up to 20 hours per week term-time and full-time during university holiday periods if it states on your visa that you have permission to work.
 Students below degree level can only work 10 hours.
-However, the government are proposing changes so please check the UKBA’s site for the most up to date information.
+However, please check the UKBA’s site for the most up to date information and more detail.

 Don’t suffer in silence, please contact the International students team, who have different activities, where you can socialise and meet new people.